 Questions: wordpeace.editors@gmail.com

-Non-fiction: Submit personal or lyrical essays, reviews or interviews up to 3000 words in one (1) doc, docx or pdf file.
-Do not put your name or other identifying information on your work.
+Poetry: Include no more than 5 poems in one (1) doc, docx or pdf file.
+Do not put your name or other identifying information on your poems.
 Submittable will keep track of that for you.
-We are looking for pieces that reflect or are in conversation with world events.
-We want work which asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, xenophobia, homophobia, genocide and oligarchy.
+We are looking for poems that reflect or are in conversation with social justice issues, including this month's theme: How do you perceive place and/or the concept of home in your writing?
+How does it relate to our individual and collective experiences?
+We are looking for poetry, short fiction, visual art, and essays that speak of immigration, displacement and diaspora, redefining home, connection and family.
+We want work which asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, genocide and oligarchy.
+All styles of poetry are welcome including prose poems and form poems.

 Fiction: Submit short fiction of up to 3000 words in one (1) doc, docx or pdf file.
-Do not put your name or other identifying information on your story.
+Do not put your name or other identifying information on the file with your story.
 Submittable will keep track of that for you.
-We are looking for stories that reflect, or are in conversation with world or regional events, real or imagined.
+We want work which addresses social justice issues, including this issue's theme: How do you perceive place and/or the concept of home in your writing?
+How does it relate to our individual and collective experiences?
+We are looking for poetry, short fiction, visual art, and essays that speak of immigration, displacement and diaspora, redefining home, connection and family.
 We publish fiction that is a conduit for positive change and challenges the status quo through forward thinking and creative risk-taking.
-We prefer writing that takes a stand in the face of corruption and greed, brutality, xenophobia, homophobia, genocide and oligarchy.
 Flash fiction or hybrid forms of up to 1000 words are also welcome.

-Poetry: Include 3-5 poems in one (1) doc, docx or pdf file.
-Do not put your name or other identifying information on your poems.
+Non-fiction: Submit personal or lyrical essays, reviews or interviews up to 3000 words in one (1) doc, docx or pdf file.
+Do not put your name or other identifying information on your work.
 Submittable will keep track of that for you.
-We are looking for poems that reflect or are in conversation with world events.
-We want work which asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, genocide and oligarchy.
-All styles of poetry are welcome including prose poems and form poems.
+We are looking for pieces that reflect or are in conversation with social justice issues, including this month's theme: How do you perceive place and/or the concept of home in your writing?
+How does it relate to our individual and collective experiences?
+We are looking for poetry, short fiction, visual art, and essays that speak of immigration, displacement and diaspora, redefining home, connection and family.
+We want work which asks for positive change, critiques the status quo, is forward thinking, and takes a stand in the face of corruption and greed, brutality, xenophobia, homophobia, genocide and oligarchy.